 10. Bicycles and motorized conveyances are not permitted in the garden.

-11. Children and visitors must be accompanied by a garden member at all times.
+11. Children and visitors must be accompanied by a garden member at all times except for emergency.

 Water - Unattended watering is not permitted.
 Please water wisely and only when needed.
 It is better to water deeply and less frequently.
 Always turn the spigot(s) off and disconnect hoses when leaving the garden.

 Garden Gate - The garden gate should be closed and locked upon exiting the garden.
 To help keep rabbits from entering the garden, please pull the gate closed when temporarily entering or leaving the garden.